rubiefawn/remedy/shimmer.md

 The restrained status represents being limited or otherwise bound, being unable to move.

 - A restrained creature’s movement speed becomes 0.
-- A restrained creature suffers threat on attack and evasion checks.
+- A restrained creature suffers threat on attack and Evasion checks.

 ## 🤒 Sick